 Today, it can take up to 40 processes to create a Lalique crystal design.
 A piece isn’t a Lalique until it gets the Lalique signature etching.

-Our tour started with a room holding these clay pots, made by hand and used to hold the molten coloured crystal.
+Our tour of the Lalique factory started with a room holding these clay pots, made by hand and used to hold the molten coloured crystal.
 It takes one man a whole month to fashion three of these pots!
 Once they’re bone dry, they are moved into the furnaces where the glass is melted down, ready for use.

 Next, we wandered into the room where the moulds are designed and where secrets are kept.
 We weren’t allowed to take photos, but here’s a mould from the museum.
 It’s a work of art in itself, don’t you think?